Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Mentor Nishant for simplifying part of code on the index page relating to the tennis balls

 Fontawesome

+A name generator was used to obtain a tennis club name www.namegenerator.biz/place-name-generator.php
 ### Media
 Thanks to the Albert Lawn Tennis Club for allowing photos of the club and its members to be used in this website.
 Opportunities for photos of club members playing and enjoying social events were limited due to the Covid-19 pandemic.